Mika Häkkinen: Personal life

-Häkkinen has resided in Monaco since 1991.
+Häkkinen has lived in Monaco since 1991.
 He also owns properties in France and Finland.
 On 18 May 2008, his newly completed mansion in France was burned down after a light in one of his trophy cabinets short circuited.
 No injuries were reported, although Häkkinen's collection of Formula One trophies was destroyed.
-Outside motorsport, Häkkinen enjoys skiing, swimming, tennis, scuba diving and jet ski.
-His favourite music acts are Phil Collins, Michael Jackson, Frank Sinatra and J. Karjalainen.

 Häkkinen married Erja Honkanen, a former TV journalist, in 1998.
 The couple have one son and one daughter.
-The couple applied for divorce in 2008.
-Häkkinen also has two daughters and a son by his Czech second wife Markéta Remešová.
+They divorced in 2008.
+Häkkinen also has two daughters and a son with his Czech second wife Markéta Remešová.
+One of his daughters, Ella, is a kart racer who competes in the Champions of the Future Academy Program.
+In November 2025, Ella was signed to the McLaren Driver Development Programme.

 Häkkinen joined Johnnie Walker as Global Responsible Drinking Ambassador for Diageo in September 2006, campaigning for the message of responsible drinking.
 He also led the organisation's Join the Pact campaign to spread consumer commitments for the prevention of drunk driving.
 He is also brand ambassador for Mercedes-Benz and UBS.
 In 2016, he became an official brand ambassador for Nokian Tyres.

-Car collection

-Häkkinen maintains a collection of McLaren hypercars, all of which he keeps in Monaco.
-His collection is valued at an estimated €6 million.